 with the other server options specified in the example just

---gtid-mode is a boolean, it is
+--gtid-mode is not a boolean,

-not (in fact, its values are enumerated).
+but an enumeration.
 Use one of the values

 OFF only, when